apache/calcite/site/_docs/reference.md

 connect string parameter.

 The 'C' (compatibility) column contains value
-'m' for MySQL ('fun=mysql' in the connect string),
+'b' for BigQuery ('fun=bigquery' in the connect string), 'm' for MySQL ('fun=mysql' in the connect string),
 'o' for Oracle ('fun=oracle' in the connect string), 'p' for PostgreSQL ('fun=postgresql' in the connect string).